 Animal Humane Society opposes declawing because of the pain and lasting negative effects it can cause.
 Before you consider declawing your cat, think about the consequences.
 First, it is serious and permanent surgery, the equivalent of having the last joint of all of your fingers removed.
 Cats experience pain for days afterward, during which they may need alternate litter in their box that won’t further irritate their wounds.
 Declawed cats are utterly defenseless against attackers, and therefore can never be let outside.
 Declawing can also alter a cat’s sense of balance, a danger in any animal that likes to climb.
 In some cases, cats experience long-term pain and behavior issues as result of declawing.
 Some cities and states have banned declawing, and many veterinarians refuse to perform the surgery or offer it only as a last resort.
-Teaching a cat to use appropriate surfaces for scratching is much less traumatic for all involved.
+Teaching a cat to use appropriate surfaces for scratching is much more humane approach.

 Redirecting scratching behavior